ChrisPenner/ChrisPenner.github.io/site/posts/traversals-for-batching.md

 As it turns out, we don't need a type class in order to construct and pass functions of this type around, we can define them ourselves.

-With this signature though it's still requiring that the elements being traversed are the final type parameter of the container 't'; we need a more general version.
-We can instead use this:
+With this signature it's still requiring that the elements being traversed are the final type parameter of the container `t`; we need a more general version.
+We can use this instead:

 ```haskell
 type Traversal s t a b = Applicative f => (a -> f b) -> s -> f t